Babin007/Portfolio/README.md

 - If you still get errors, confirm the Public Key on the EmailJS dashboard matches exactly, and double-check the Template ID and Service ID.
 - EmailJS supports file uploads via `sendForm` — the component's file input is named `attachment` and is validated for a 5MB limit.

+--Please update .emv file with your Email JS account to recieve mails